DaveVoorhis/Rel/README.md

 https://github.com/DaveVoorhis/Rel.git

 See the RelDeployment directory for installable versions of Rel.
-These are executable Java .jar files, named RelInstall.x.y.jar
+These are executable Java .jar files, with names of the form RelInstall-x.y.z.jar

 Read the RelDeployment/README.txt file for further information on running Rel.